Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and

-Application of (i) standard Gaussian (ii) 1D-R (iii) 2D PSF modeling was evaluated for GPU reconstruction of acquired ${}^{225}$Ac data.
+Application of the 2DG, 2D-MC, and 1DR-MC models were evaluated for reconstruction of acquired ${}^{225}$Ac physical phantom data.
 A cylindrical phantom with spheres of diameter $60~$mm, $28~$mm, and $22~$mm with an initial sphere activity concentration of 1.37 kBq/mL was filled at a 10:1 source to background ratio.
-34 SPECT acquisitions of the phantom were taken in sequence on a Symbia T2 SPECT/CT system (Siemens Healthineers, USA) with the following settings: $128 \times 128$ pixels at $4.82~\mathrm{mm} \times 4.82~\mathrm{mm}$ resolution, 96 projection angles, high energy collimators, and 60~s acquisition time per projection.
-For reconstruction of the $440~$keV emission from the ${}^{213}$Bi daughter, two energy windows were configured for acquisition: (i) photopeak window centered at 440~keV with a width of 20\% and (ii) a lower scatter window used for DEW scatter correction centered at $374~$keV with a width of 12.5\%.
-A blank scan with identical parameters was acquired to obtain the mean-stray radiation noise in each energy window.
+34 SPECT acquisitions of the phantom were taken in sequence on a Symbia T2 SPECT/CT system (Siemens Healthineers, USA) with the following settings: $128 \times 128$ pixels at $4.8~\mathrm{mm} \times 4.8~\mathrm{mm}$ resolution, 96 projection angles, high energy collimators, and 60~s acquisition time per projection; although 96 projection angles were acquired, only 32 were used since this was similar to the corresponding ${}^{225}$Ac patient acquisition in the next section.
+The energy windows selected for TEW additive correction are shown in Table \ref{tab:e_windows}.
+A blank scan with identical parameters was acquired to obtain the mean stray radiation noise in each energy window.
+Images were reconstructed with MLEM for up to 200 iterations.
 Two noise levels of the data were considered:

 \begin{enumerate} \item One of the 34 scans was used for data reconstruction.
-The number of acquired counts in this scenario corresponds to an expected clinical ${}^{225}$Ac scan of a patient undergoing $^{225}$Ac-PSMA-617 therapy with injection of $8~$MBq \cite{ac5} and is scanned for 2.5~min per projection at a time point between 0-72~hr post injection. \item The counts from all 34 scans were summed together and used for image reconstruction.
-In this case, no scatter blurring was used in Equation \ref{eq:scat_est} since the noise level was low.
+The number of acquired counts in this scenario is approximately representative of a clinical $^{225}$Ac-PSMA-617 scan, where the patient is injected with $8~$MBq of activity \cite{ac5} and scanned for 2.5~min per projection at some time point between 0~hr and 72~hr post injection. \item The counts from all 34 scans were summed together and used for image reconstruction.
 Because the detectors had an approximately equal radial path around the phantom for each scan, this corresponds to a single scan with a high count rate. \end{enumerate}

-Although 96 projection angles were acquired, only 32 were used since this was similar to the corresponding ${}^{225}$Ac patient acquisition in the next section.
-All images were reconstructed with MLEM for up to 100 iterations.
+Spherical masks of each hot sphere were drawn using bright edges on the CT image (visible in Figure \ref{fig:real_recon}) so that the counts could be computed for each iteration number.
+Three additional spherical masks of diameter 50~mm were drawn in the background region in order to compute contrast.